 Single bottle-sized drink mixes such as Gatorade and Crystal Light also make great additions.
 But variety is crucial when sending flavored drink mixes.
 Pink lemonade can get just as old as regular water if your service member drinks it eight times a day.

 The most popular edibles are homemade cookies and other goodies such as cake in a jar.

-Send the cookies your Marine wants.
-Don't waste postage on something he’d never eat at home.
-I promise chocolate chip cookies will be fine.
+As with toiletries, make sure to send the cookies or treats that your service member wants.
+Don't waste postage on something he or she would never eat at home.
+And, yes, we promise chocolate chip cookies will be fine.
 Those little chips hold up in a 350-degree oven, so they'll be fine in a desert.

 If you're sending soft cookies, toss a piece of bread into the container.
 It'll keep the cookies soft by releasing moisture that the cookies will absorb.

 Now, the fun stuff!
-Some of the most popular time-passers are: Rubik's Cube, playing cards/poker chips, Etch-a-sketch, 20 Questions, practical joke pieces, crossword/Sudoku puzzles, books, magazines and favorite newspaper section — I’m guessing sports.
+Some of the most popular time-passers are: Rubik's Cube, playing cards/poker chips, Etch-a-Sketch, 20 Questions, practical joke pieces, crosswords or Sudoku puzzles, books, magazines and favorite newspaper section -- we’re guessing Sports.

-Stationary is a must if you expect to get any letters from your Marine.
-Send it all — paper, envelopes, address labels and pens, but skip the stamps.
+Stationery is a must if you expect to get any of those glorious handwritten letters from your service member.
+Send it all -- paper, envelopes, address labels and pens, but skip the stamps.
 They won't need them.

 Other suggestions include: holiday décor, pictures, music on a CD or USB or recordings of the Sunday sermon.